 \section{Abstract}

 Centralized trajectory optimization in the joint space of multiple robots allows access to a larger feasible space that can result in smoother trajectories, especially while planning in tight spaces.
 Unfortunately, it is often computationally intractable beyond a very small swarm size.
-In this paper, we propose Flow-Opt, a learning-based approach towards improving the computational tractability of centralized multi-robot trajectory optimization.
+In this paper, we propose Flow-Opt, a fast learning-based approach for providing high-quality approximations of centralized multi-robot trajectory optimization.
 Specifically, we reduce the problem to first learning a generative model to sample different candidate trajectories and then using a learned Safety-Filter(SF) to ensure fast inference-time constraint satisfaction.
-We propose a flow-matching model with a diffusion transformer (DiT) augmented with permutation invariant robot position and map encoders as the generative model.
+We propose a flow-matching model based on a diffusion transformer (DiT) augmented with state and map encoders, as the generative model.
 We develop a custom solver for our SF and equip it with a neural network that predicts context-specific initialization.
 The initialization network is trained in a self-supervised manner, taking advantage of the differentiability of the SF solver.
 We advance the state-of-the-art in the following respects.
-First, we show that we can generate trajectories of tens of robots in cluttered environments in a few tens of milliseconds.
+First, we show that we can generate trajectories for tens of robots in cluttered environments in a few tens of milliseconds.
 This is several times faster than existing centralized optimization approaches.
-Moreover, our approach also generates smoother trajectories orders of magnitude faster than competing baselines based on diffusion models.
+Moreover, our approach generates smoother trajectories orders of magnitude faster than competing baselines based on diffusion models.
 Second, each component of our approach can be batched, allowing us to solve a few tens of problem instances in a fraction of a second.
-We believe this is a first such result; no existing approach provides such capabilities.
+We believe this is the first such result; no existing approach provides such capabilities.
 Finally, our approach can generate a diverse set of trajectories between a given set of start and goal locations, which can capture different collision-avoidance behaviors.

 \abstractname{Note to Practitioners}